joelouthan/Theologicus/src/pastorals/2-timothy3-13-17.md

 Because some of us, by God's grace, were born into a believing family, knowing the sacred Scriptures, we know the salvation through faith in Jesus Christ.

->Ephesians 2:8-9 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift— not from works, so that no one can boast.
+>Ephesians 2:8-9 For you are saved by grace through faith, and this is not from yourselves; it is God’s gift— not from works, so that no one can boast.

 Let me tell you something, whether we were born in a family of believers or heathens, every single one of us have to be born again.
 Maybe you didn't know Christ since your physical infancy but you've know him since your spiritual infancy.
 Praise be to God!